openstack/openstack-ansible/doc/source/install-guide/app-advanced-config-affinity.rst

 Affinity
 ========

-OpenStack-Ansible's dynamic inventory generation has a concept called `affinity`.
-This determines how many containers of a similar type are deployed onto a single physical host.
+When OpenStack-Ansible generates its dynamic inventory, the affinity setting determines how many containers of a similar type are deployed on a single physical host.

-Using `shared-infra_hosts` as an example, consider this ``openstack_user_config.yml``:
+Using ``shared-infra_hosts`` as an example, consider this ``openstack_user_config.yml`` configuration:

 .. code-block:: yaml